 In some cases, an applicant may be accepted conditionally if his or her scores or GPA are below the minimum standards.
-Applicants accepted on probation will have two semesters to demonstrate academic success.
+Applicants accepted on probation will be required to demonstrate satisfactory academic progress.
 All transcripts and materials submitted while evaluating an applicant become the property of Great Lakes Christian College to be kept in the applicant's permanent file.